Green New Deal Oversight Board - Who We Are

 Youth Representative

 As a community and political organizer, Hannah Lindell-Smith has collaborated with the Sunrise Movement, 350 Seattle, and climate and environmental justice coalitions on the local and international levels.
 Her work centers around building resilience, holding leaders accountable, and empowering young people and communities.
-Named a 2022 EarthGen Medalist for youth organizing work in her home of Southwest Seattle, Hannah is currently Coalitions Lead for the organizing team oat Zero Hour.
+Named a 2022 EarthGen Medalist for youth organizing work in her home of Southwest Seattle, Hannah is currently Coalitions Lead for the organizing team at Zero Hour.
 She is also a dance and aerialist training at SANCA, and attends Summit Atlas High School.

-Appointed by the Mayor
+Appointed by: The Mayor

 Stephanie Ung